World line: Usage in physics

 A world line of an object (generally approximated as a point in space, e.g., a particle or observer) is the sequence of spacetime events corresponding to the history of the object.
 A world line is a special type of curve in spacetime.
 Below an equivalent definition will be explained: A world line is either a time-like or a null curve in spacetime.
 Each point of a world line is an event that can be labeled with the time and the spatial position of the object at that time.

 For example, the orbit of the Earth in space is approximately a circle, a three-dimensional (closed) curve in space: the Earth returns every year to the same point in space relative to the sun.
 However, it arrives there at a different (later) time.
-The world line of the Earth is therefore helical in spacetime (a curve in a four-dimensional space) and does not return to the same point.
+The world line of the Earth is therefore helical in four-dimensional spacetime and does not return to the same point.